Building a Learning Organization

 Is the team aligned around a shared direction and purpose?
 Do they have a sense of belonging that makes them feel they are truly in it together?
 How do they communicate with each other?
 Can they turn disagreements into conflict opportunities for learning and innovation?
 Do they have the resources, structures, and processes they need to be effective?
 Do they feel empowered to take effective action?
 Do they act with awareness and learn from their experience?

-These are just some of the questions we can address with a team assessment in California.
-Our rigorous approach draws on a variety of research methodologies, including quantitative surveys, qualitative data from interviews, participatory whole-systems approaches like Appreciative Inquiry, and expert assessment.
+These are just some of the questions we can address with a team assessment.
+Our rigorous approach draws on a variety of research methodologies, including quantitative surveys, qualitative data from interviews, participatory whole-systems approaches like Appreciative Inquiry, and expert leadership assessment.

 Program Evaluation for Systemic Change

-When implementing organizational initiatives and programs in California, three key questions drive accountability and improvement: How did we go about implementing it?
+When implementing organizational initiatives and programs, three key questions drive accountability and improvement: How did we go about implementing it?
 Did it work in the way we intended?
 What can we learn from the results — both intended and unintended?

 It is notoriously hard to evaluate organizational or grant-making programs aimed at changes in human development and systems.
 Initiatives around culture change, Collective Impact, or policy and systems change strategies take place within complex environments where stakeholders may have vastly different interests, understandings of the problem, and definitions of success.
 Outcomes may be the result of multiple inputs, and can lag behind the actions in both time and causality.
 Cultural competence and an equity lens are critical to address dynamics of power, participation, and voice.

 It’s in our name.
 Praxsys = reflective action in systems.